 MYKONOS | SANTORINI | |

-Easier to Get To | Mykonos has an international airport and it’s closer to Athens by ferry (3 hours) | Santorini has an international airport too but it’s further to Athens by ferry (5 hours) |
+Easier to Get To | Mykonos probably feels less crowded, but it’s still hectic in the summer months. | Santorini has an international airport too, but it’s further from Athens by ferry (5 hours). |

-Most Crowded | Mykonos probably feels less crowded but it’s still very busy in the summer months | Santorini is the busiest and most crowded greek island and it will always feel crowded and packed no matte the time of the year unfortunately |
+Most Crowded | Santorini has an international airport too, but it’s further from Athens by ferry (5 hours). | Unfortunately, Santorini is the busiest and most crowded Greek island, and it will always feel crowded and packed no matter the time of the year. |

-More attractions and sights | Apart from Mykonos town and nearby culturally rich ancient island of Delos there is not much to see on the island other than the beautiful beaches and beach bars | Santorini is full of history (like Akrotiri), museums, wineries and cultural events throughout the year |
+More attractions and sights | Apart from Mykonos town and the nearby culturally rich ancient island of Delos, there is not much to see on the island other than the beautiful beaches and beach bars. | Santorini is full of history (like Akrotiri), museums, wineries, and cultural events throughout the year. |

-Best Beaches | The beaches of Mykonos are some of the best in Greece with golden sand and crystal clear waters | Santorini beaches are not that great (by greek standards…) and they are mostly covered with black and red pebbles but you can certainly have some fun days in them (like a hike to the Red Beach) |
+Best Beaches | The beaches of Mykonos are some of the best in Greece, with golden sand and crystal clear waters. | Santorini beaches are not that great (by Greek standards) and they are mostly covered with black and red pebbles, but you can certainly have some fun days in them (like a hike to the Red Beach). |

-Hotels | Better service & facilities overall with a more luxurious feeling. | More impressive views and smaller sizes of hotels overall |
+Hotels | Better service & facilities overall with a more luxurious feeling. | More impressive views and smaller sizes of hotels overall. |

-Most Romantic | There is a more party vibe on Mykonos overall but you can definitely avoid it if you want | Santorini is one of the most romantic destinations in the world with its stunning views and sunset tours |
+Most Romantic | There is a more party vibe on Mykonos overall, but you can avoid it. | Santorini is one of the most romantic destinations in the world, with its stunning views and sunset tours. |

-Best Nightlife | Mykonos in the summer has some of the best (and posh…) nightlife in Europe with events by some of the best DJ’s in the world | Santorini has some decent nightlife too but you will find mostly lounge bars and a few small clubs |
+Best Nightlife | In the summer, Mykonos has some of the best (and posh) nightlife in Europe, with events by some of the best DJs in the world. | Santorini has some decent nightlife, but you will find mostly lounge bars and small clubs. |

-Best Beach Clubs | Mykonos has some of the best beach clubs and beach bars in Greece but they are certainly on the most expensive and luxurious style | Santorini also has some good beach bars and clubs with a less premium feeling but with excellent services |
+Best Beach Clubs | Mykonos has some of the best beach clubs and bars in Greece, but they are certainly among the most expensive and luxurious. | Santorini also has some good beach bars and clubs with a less premium feeling but with excellent services. |

-More wineries | Mykonos has only two wineries | Santorini is the winery capital of Greece with more than 16 wineries on the island that have been producing wine for more than 200 years |
+More wineries | Mykonos has only two wineries. | Santorini is Greece’s winery capital, with more than 16 wineries on the island that have been producing wine for more than 200 years. |

-Ideal for | Groups of friends, singles, couples | Couples and families |
+Ideal for | Groups of friends, singles, couples. | Couples and families. |

-More Expensive | Super Expensive | Super Expensive but probably less expensive than Mykonos |
+More Expensive | Super Expensive. | Super Expensive but probably less expensive than Mykonos |

-Best thing you can do: | Enjoy the sandy beaches & the amazing parties | Enjoy the dramatic views, the wineries and the sunset cruise |
+Best thing you can do: | Enjoy the sandy beaches & the amazing parties. | Enjoy the dramatic views, the wineries, and the sunset cruise. |

-Best for off-season visit (or winter November to April) | There is not much to do on the island in the winter as you won’t be able to visit the beaches as it could be too cold and all businesses will be closed | Santorini is much better to visit off-season and in the winter as there are still many things to do and see apart from the beaches (such as wineries, the volcano, Akrotiri etc) |
+Best for off-season visit (or winter, November to April) | There is not much to do on the island in the winter, as you won’t be able to visit the beaches, as it could be too cold, and all businesses will be closed. | Santorini is much better to visit off-season and in the winter, as there are still many things to do and see apart from the beaches (such as wineries, the volcano, Akrotiri, etc). |

 Best tip: | Rent a car | Rent a car |